-The Ministry of Education issues the rules according to which the adult educational centres work.
+The Ministry of Children and Education issues the rules according to which the adult educational centres work.

 The VUC is headed by a principal who answers to the centre board, which has overall responsibility for the running of the school and its activity.
 The board makes decisions on a number of administrative matters of importance to the existence of the VUC.